Biden and Trump failed to address how to end the pandemic during the 1st debate

 Much of the argument over the Supreme Court’s latest judicial nominee focused on the Affordable Care Act, which also serves as the basis for Biden’s proposed health plan.
 In particular, Biden raised concerns that Barrett would support a Supreme Court ruling that would deem the ACA unconstitutional, based on writings she’s published in the past.

-The Affordable Care Act, also known as Obamacare, provides subsidies to help Americans purchase insurance, has expanded Medicaid coverage in states that allow for expansion, and ensures those with pre-existing medical conditions can have medical insurance.
+The Affordable Care Act, also known as Obamacare, provides subsidies to help Americans purchase insurance, has expanded Medicaid coverage in states that allow for expansion, and ensures those with preexisting medical conditions can have medical insurance.
 The Supreme Court is expected to rule for a third time on the constitutionality of the law in November after the election.
 Biden argues that if the law goes away, 20 million people could lose their health insurance.
 He then used this opportunity to remind women in particular why they should care about the ACA.

 “If it’s struck down—what happens?
 A women’s rights are fundamentally changed,” he said.
 “Once again, a woman can pay more money because she has a pre-existing condition of pregnancy.
 We’re able to charge a woman more for the same exact procedure a man gets.
 That ended when we passed the Affordable Care Act.
-There’s 100 million people with pre-existing conditions.”
+There’s 100 million people with preexisting conditions.”

 Biden was referencing the fact that before the ACA, pregnant women who were not insured at the time of conception could be refused insurance.
 At that time, insurers also sometimes charged women more than men for insurance.
-The ACA put an end to the practice of using pre-existing medical conditions to disqualify insurance applicants and prevented insurers from charging different prices based on gender.
+The ACA put an end to the practice of using preexisting medical conditions to disqualify insurance applicants and prevented insurers from charging different prices based on gender.
 It also required insurers to cover maternity services.

 In response, Trump attempted to align Biden with Medicare for All, a policy that has been interpreted several different ways by several different politicians.
 The core idea is that the government could expand publicly funded health insurance options—Medicare and Medicaid—to everyone.
 Some forms of the policy suggest getting rid of private insurance.